The Journey Begins

 In the meantime, Soma, Mrityu, Arka, and Aryaman were enjoying Ceylon tea made by Soma along with Aryaman-made chocolate-chip cookies."We have made the seats quite comfortable" said Arka while munching on the cookies."Yes, yes" said Mrityu shaking his head vigorously."Which year did we plan on going to?" asked Aryaman."We left the choice to Jaya" replied Soma."OK.
 What about your super-powered glasses Aryaman?" asked Mrityu."I have them.
 Jaya has to give us orders to wear it" replied Aryaman."We will wait for him to give us orders" affirmed Arka."How will it be if we lose our way and go to another universe?" asked Mrityu."I do not know.
 It might be good or bad" answered Aryaman."Let us determine the possibilities of such a turnaround" said Soma."OK.
 The command Jaya gave was: A year which is not expressible as the sum of two cubes in two different ways" said Arka, reading it out from a parchment which had Jaya's planning and commands."Now try to find a year which is expressible as the above" said Aryaman."1729!" exclaimed Soma."It is the only such year!"
 "Yes.
 I hope Jaya did not choose 1729" said Mrityu."Even though I have the feeling that he did so.""The cookies are absolutely delicious" said Aryaman."Thanks to you Arya" said Arka."Not Arya.
 It is Aryaman, my dear Arka!" said a fuming Aryaman."Alright man" replied Arka with an air of dismissal."Do not deviate from the topic" said Soma angrily."As I was saying Mrityu, what if Jaya chose 1729?" asked Arka."Instead of asking me, why don't you read the parchment?" asked Mrityu."Oh yes.
 Uhh......but I don't find anything against this command" replied Arka."I will ask Jaya about it to assuage our doubts" said Soma rising from his seat.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, VictoriousVishnu77Write a Review